Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Detatils

 \section{Experimental Detatils}

-Following the formulation of \citet{gummesson2024utilizing}, the \textit{de novo} drug design problem can be modeled as a Markov decision process (MDP).
+The \textit{de novo} drug design problem can be modeled as a Markov decision process (MDP).
 Then, $a_t\in\mathcal{A}$ is the action taken at state $s_t$.
 We can define the current state as the sequence of performed actions up to round $t$

 where the initial action is always the start token $a_0 = a^{\text{start}}$.
 This means that the distribution of the initial state $s_0$ is deterministic $p_0(s_0 = a^{\text{start}}) = 0$.
 The transition probabilities are deterministic